The following manual will present

 }

-#> Loading required namespace: ggplot2
+#> Loading required namespace: ggplot2ggplot2 output written into the worksheet

-If you want vector graphics that can be modified in spreadsheet
+{rvg}If you want vector graphics that can be modified in spreadsheet

-device comes in handy.
+software the dml_xlsx() device comes in handy.
 You can pass

-the output via wb_add_drawing()
+the output via wb_add_drawing().

 if (requireNamespace("ggplot2") && requireNamespace("rvg")) {